nadundesilva/mesh-manager/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for the K8s Replicator
+about: Suggest an idea for the Mesh Manager
 title: ''
 labels: Type/Feature
 assignees: ''